aekrylova/scPASU_pipeline/README.md

 ```bash
 bsub < create_turef.lsf
 ```
 TUs are initially extended by 5kb at the 3' end, and these flank regions will be updated at each peak filtering round to end at the most downstream peaks that overlap with these flanks.
-We first only retain only peaks that overlap with one TU or its flank.
+We first retain only peaks that overlap with one and only one TU or its flank.
 ```bash
 bsub < 3a_assign_tu.lsf
 ```

 Next, peaks with inferred processing region (PR) length > `maxwidth` bp are filtered out.
 We then implement a filtering step which retains peaks with at least one poly(A) hexamer signal (`PAS.fa`) within or certain number of bases upstream/downstream (`pr_extn`) from their PR regions and only rescues peaks less than `tes_prox_distance` bases away from an annotated transcription end site.
-This step is optional because cancer mutations might make the reference genome used for alignments not reliable for PAS hexamer search.
+This step is optional because cancer mutations can make the reference genome used for alignments not reliable for PAS hexamer search.
 For the rest of step 3, users can process peaks with `PAS_filtering` both `false` and `true` and look at how drastically PAS filtering affects peak counts, on top of biological knowledge, to decide if this filtering round is appropriate for their data.
-Lastly, within each set of peaks, per gene read percentage was calculated for each peak, and lowly used peaks (<`min_cov`%) are filtered out.
+Lastly, within each prong, per gene read percentage is calculated for each peak, and lowly used peaks (<`min_cov`%) are filtered out.
 ```bash
 # Argument
 maxwidth=1000